GitauHarrison/notes/web_development/personal_blog/7_dates_and_time.md

 ```
 We have created two `timedelta` objects and printed their difference.
 For more authoritative information on the Python `datetime` module, check the [python documentation](https://docs.python.org/3/library/datetime.html).

 At this point, you are fairly familiar with how to use time and date in Python.
 But there is one more thing I would like to discuss: time zones.
 We know that their is an obvious possibility that the visitors of our blog may be living in different time zones.
-We want our blog to be able to generate consistent timestamps despite of the fact that users of our blog live in different time zones.
+We want our blog to be able to generate consistent timestamps regardless of the fact that users of our blog may be living in different time zones.

 To understand the effect of timezone, I will show you how we are affected by it below: